 These details are critical because you will be rated based on what’s in your medical records.
 The VA specialist has more confidence and trust in what is printed in those records over what you may tell the VA administration directly.

 Our VA Disability Attorneys Can Help With Your Claim for Benefits

 If you suffer from migraine headaches you believe were caused by your military service, you may be eligible for benefits, and our VA disability attorneys may be able to help your claim.
 At Cuddigan Law, disability law is all we do, and we have over 50 years experience handling disability claims and appeals.
-We proudly represent veterans in Nebraska, Iowa, Minnesota, Colorado, Illinois, Missouri, and South Dakota.
+We represent Veterans all accross the country..
 Contact us at 402-933-5405 to discuss your situation.